iaballa/cse15l-lab-reports/week7labreport.md

 ### Part 1:

-From week 6's tasks, the task I'm including in this lab report is the second one,
+From week 6's tasks, the task I'm including in this lab report is the first one,
-- "Changing the name of the start parameter and its uses to base."
+- "Changing the name of the `start` parameter and its uses to `base`."

 In collaboration with my groupmate Alex Yang, we came up with the following set of keystrokes assuming that the user has already:
 1) cloned the repository (https://github.com/ucsd-cse15l-f22/skill-demo1) with `git clone https://github.com/ucsd-cse15l-f22/skill-demo1`